-- The type of network traffic to be found on the Kaleido-IP multiviewer's Ethernet ports must be segregated according to Kaleido-IP Multiviewer Ethernet Port Usage, on page 25 - The Ethernet switch for the Management Network must support 1000 Mbps full-duplex connections.
+- The type of network traffic to be found on the Kaleido-IP multiviewer's Ethernet ports must be segregated according to Kaleido-IP Multiviewer Ethernet Port Usage, on page 26 - The Ethernet switch for the Management Network must support 1000 Mbps full-duplex connections.
 The Ethernet switch associated with the Media Network should support 1000 Mbps full-duplex. - The port on the Ethernet switch to which the multiviewer is connected should be configured to auto-negotiate.
 By default, multiviewers have their Ethernet ports set to auto-negotiate.
 If a switch does not support auto-negotiation, the recommended settings are 1000 Mbps, full-duplex for a switch associated with a Kaleido-IP Media Network.
 As required by the IEEE-802.3 standard, section 28D.5, 1000 Mbps full-duplex communication is only supported via auto-negotiation. - Kaleido-IP support for multicast join and leave: it is possible to add and configure up to 6000 logical sources in a Kaleido-IP system without exceeding the network's bandwidth or the unit's decoding resources.
-See Decoding Capacity, on page 122 for details on the number of programs and total streaming bandwidth supported.